Skip to main content

 IDP works to engage the entire Cornell community.
 We collaborate with many departments, programs, and student organizations to develop and deliver offerings ranging from three-hour introductory experiences to intensive semester-long courses.
 These intimate, peer-facilitated sessions address topics of identity and communication while providing participants with the skills to engage in productive conflict and create new shared meanings.

-At this time, IDP has regular offerings for undergraduate students, graduate and professional students, postdoctoral scholars, staff, and faculty.
+At this time, IDP has regular offerings for undergraduate students, graduate and professional students, postdoctoral scholars, staff, faculty, and IDP facilitator alumni.

 Design Principles